 Mark Cuban is another popular name in the crypto industry, especially when NFTs are concerned.
-While he may not exert as much influence as Elon, he is well invested in a number of crypto projects.
+While he may not exert as much influence as Elon, he is well-invested in a number of crypto projects.

-Because of his affiliations with crypto companies, rumours arose that Bitcoineer is one of the companies he invested in.
+Because of his affiliations with crypto companies, rumors arose that Bitcoineer is one of the companies he invested in.
 However, a look at this public portfolio of crypto investments shows that Bitcoineer is not one of them.

 A sound rule of trading is to always book profits.
-This is why traders use trailing stop losses or move their SL into profit when an open position moves becomes profitable.
+This is why traders use trailing stop losses or move their SL into profit when an open position move becomes profitable.
 The best case scenario is that the position reaches your profit targets.
 The worst is that the market reverses.
 Prepare for the worst.

 The focus of trading should be to gradually grow into a consistently profitable trader, not to make swarths of cash in a few tries.
 To achieve this, you’ll need to adopt a growth mindset, not a gambler’s one.

 The best way to make good trading decisions is to understand market fundamentals.
-You can achieve this by focusing on certain learning materials like reports and courses, and by experience i.e., skin in the game.
+You can achieve this by focusing on certain learning materials like reports and courses, and by experience i.e., assets in the game.

 A good place to start is a beginner course into capital markets or investing.
 Grow from there until you find yourself able to decipher complex market conditions.

-A laid out process informs your trading strategy, and a winning strategy can make you consistently profitable.
+A laid-out process informs your trading strategy, and a winning strategy can make you consistently profitable.

 Experts help you move ahead faster as they have traversed the road that you are on and can offer insights into the best ways to proceed.
-Seek out crypto market experts, thought leaders, and financial experts to help make your journey smooth.
+Seek out crypto market experts, thought leaders and financial experts to help make your journey smooth.

 In this case, Twitter is a great place to begin.
 Exercise caution, however, as many influencers are no more than salesmen without any substantial insights into the market.